VaradVaste/VaradVaste/README.md

 ###

-<p align="left">I am an AI & Full-Stack Developer working on AIML projects, Data Science applications, and realtime problems.
+<p align="left">I am Data Scientist & working on AIML projects, Data Science applications, and realtime problems.
 I aim to be a Data Scientist and AI Engineer with proficiency in Python, knowledge of ML and DL, and expertise in TensorFlow and PyTorch.
 I build and deploy ML/DL solutions.
 I’m proficient in data analysis (Pandas, NumPy, SQL, PowerBI), data handling, and model training (scikit-learn, Keras).</p>

 ###